senzing-garage/sz-sdk-python-grpc/README.md

 The following example shows how to start a Senzing gRPC server Docker container and access it using the `senzing_grpc` python package.

+1. Install the `senzing-grpc` python package.
+   If the `senzing-grpc` Python package is already installed, this step is not necessary.
+   Example:

+    ```console
+    python3 -m pip install senzing-grpc
+    ```

 1. In a separate window, run a Senzing gRPC service using Docker.

    **Note:** In this example, `SENZING_TOOLS_DATABASE_URL` specifies a file *inside* the container.